jguhlin/minimap2-rs/README.md

 > Li, H. (2021).
 New strategies to improve minimap2 alignment accuracy.
 > *Bioinformatics*, **37**:4572-4574. [doi:10.1093/bioinformatics/btab705][doi2]

 # Changelog
 ### 0.1.10 IN DEVELOPMENT
 * HTS lib support by @eharr
 * HTS Lib: Output sam/bam files
 * More tests by @eharr
-* SSE2/4 support can be enabled by using the "sse" feature
 * Update minimap2-sys to latest version

 ## 0.1.9